What are the key statistics about non-Hodgkin lymphoma?

 Although some types of NHL are among the more common childhood cancers, more than 95% of cases occur in adults.
 The types of NHL seen in children are often very different from those seen in adults.
 For more information, see our document Non-Hodgkin Lymphoma in Children.

-While NHL can occur at any age, about half of patients are older than 65.
+NHL can occur at any age, but about half of patients are older than 66.
 The risk of developing NHL increases throughout life.
 The aging of the American population is likely to lead to an increase in NHL cases during the coming years.